schneyra/martinschneiderme-11ty/website/articles/25-two-point-zero/index.md

 And then it took me about six months and a lot of back and forth until I was finally satisfied enough to merge that branch that I've named "2.0" into the main.
 I've made several changes to the site over the last two years.
 But this time I got rid of almost every markup except the really necessary and started to develop everything around from the ground up, and also made some significant design changes.
 One of my biggest goals was to simplify everything about this site as much as possible, since I don't want to spend that much time maintaining it and I had the problem to remember how things are working here from time to time.

+The [blogroll](/blogroll) is now a curated list of blogs instead of an export of my feed reader.
+The approach with a computed OPML-file didn't feel right after I've started to subscribe to more news sites, mainly from the area where I live in, in the last months.

 ## A simpler build step

 I've drastically simplified the building of the CSS and JavaScript assets of this site.
 I've already written about my current approach on [generating CSS in Eleventy](/articles/generating-css-with-postcss-and-eleventy-before/).
 Likewise, I'm also prepared to take care of JavaScript in a pretty similar way, but since I've removed the dark mode of the site for now, the only client side JavaScript is a service worker, so there's no need for that at the moment.